ckeditor/ckeditor5/packages/ckeditor5-table/tests/manual/tableselection.md

 Selecting table cells:

-1. It should be possible to select table cells from the same section (ie.: header) .
+1. It should be possible to select multiple table cells.
-2. It should not be possible to extend selection beyond a table section (ie.: header and body).

 Observe selection inn the below model representation - for a block selection the table cells should be selected.